Gguinet/SomeIdeas/impossiblelist.md

 * Have a collection of 10+ artworks.
 * Give 1000h+ of my time to charities.
 * Write a book.
-* Live in 10 different cities, at least 6 months.
+* Live in 10 different cities, at least 6 months [5/10].

 [Inspiration](https://mattboegner.com/impossible_list/)